wingsuit-designsystem/wingsuit/docs/src/pages/assets/images/index.md

 ```twig
 {% include "@atoms/image/image.wig" with {"placeholder": false, path: "images/dummy.png" }
 ```
-### Image in css:
+### Image in CSS:
-To you use images inside your css file use the relative path to the image.
+To use images inside your CSS file, use the relative path to the image.
 Webpack will replace the right output path.

 ### Placeholder images:
 Wingsuit supports image styles and responsive image styles for placeholder images in storybook.